Breast Implant Revision Surgery

 Unhappiness with Size of Implants Chosen

-Wanting a different implant size is the most common reason that a patient seeks revision surgery.
+Wanting a different implant size is the most common reason that a patient seeks a breast implant exchange.
 A patient is advised to wait up to 1 year after the initial procedure before undergoing revision surgery; time is needed before swelling subsides and the implants settle, allowing for a true evaluation of the surgical outcome.
 Exceptions are when there is a pronounced asymmetry between the breasts, or the implant has leaked or ruptured.

-During revision surgery, the incisions made during the initial surgery are often used to remove the implants and replace them with either larger or smaller ones.
+During breast implant revision surgery, the incisions made during the initial surgery are often used to remove the implants and replace them with either larger or smaller ones.

 Implants are Leaking